-What you Need to Know about Photo micrographs and Judging Diamond Clarity on the Internet
+What you Need to Know about Photo Micrographs and Judging Diamond Clarity on the Internet

 Clarity, while important to learn about via the general information by GIA on the previous page, happens to be one of the most neglected pieces of information shared with consumers on the web.

-At best "facet plots" of diamonds are shared via lab Reports like GIA, AGS, EGL, IGI, etc. representing the imperfections, therefore the clarity that exist in the diamond.
+At best "facet plots" of diamonds are shared via lab Reports like GIA, AGS, EGL, IGI, etc. representing the imperfections, therefore the clarity that exists in the diamond.
 Those facet plots on the reports look like this.
 This one below is an example of an SI2 clarity containing 4 different types of imperfections listed below in it's legend.

 - What color(s) are these imperfections black or white?